Point- and contact-symmetry pseudogroups of dispersionless Nizhnik equation: Point- and contact-symmetry pseudogroups

-For each~$i\in\{1,\dots,6\}$ or for each~$i\in\{1,\dots,5,7,8\}$, and for each $z\in\{x,y\}$ whenever it is relevant, we expand the corresponding equation from~\eqref{eq:dNMainPushforwards}, split it componentwise and pull the result back by~$\Phi$.
+We will simultaneously present two slightly different proofs, respectively using elements with $i\in\{1,\dots,6\}$ or with $i\in\{1,\dots,5,7,8\}$.
+For each relevant~$i$ and for each $z\in\{x,y\}$ whenever it is relevant, we expand the corresponding equation from~\eqref{eq:dNMainPushforwards}, split it componentwise and pull the result back by~$\Phi$.
 We simplify the obtained constraints, taking into account constraints derived in the same way for preceding values of~$i$ and omitting the constraints satisfied identically in view of other constraints.

 Thus, for $i=1,2$, we get